Safeguarding & Child Protection

 Willingdon Community School Safeguarding Team: firstname.lastname@example.org

-There will be a member of the Safeguarding Team monitoring this email address continually, whilst the school is partially closed.
+There will be a member of the Safeguarding Team monitoring this email each day of the year.

 Young Minds - https://youngminds.org.uk/find-help/for-parents